 Submit for Publishing

-- Click Submit for Publishing.
+- Click Submit.
 Domo automatically checks your connector for some required work and notifies you of any missing fields.
 If everything checks out, the Connector Submission modal will appear.

 - In the Additional Instructions field, include any information needed to test and validate your connector.
 If your connector uses OAuth 2 for validation, please include a username and password.
 Our engineers will only use these for testing and validation.